whiteinge/eseth/2010/blogging-with-sphinx.rst

 ==========

 This is a work in progress as I’ve only just launched the site.
-If you’re interested, you can see the actual |rst| source for any of these posts by clicking the ‘View Source’ link in the sidebar and you can see the `entire source for this blog`_ at BitBucket.
+If you’re interested, you can see the actual reStructuredText source for any of these posts by clicking the ‘View Source’ link in the sidebar and you can see the `entire source for this blog`_ at BitBucket.